Nigeria decides 2023: US-based research agency set for online poll – The Sun Nigeria

-This was contained in a statement by the agency’s project director, Princess Amahle Annika, a copy of which was made available to the Daily Sun.
+This was contained in a statement by the agency’s project director, Rosalynn Carter, a copy of which was made available to the Daily Sun.

 She expressed joy for being part of the historical exercise as Nigeria transits from democracy to democracy, describing it as encouraging and commending Nigerians for the journey so far.

-Princess Annika noted that as an agency with the sole aim of ensuring excellence in the promotion of credible elections, participatory democracy, human rights, and strengthening of governance institutions for the consolidation of democracy practice around the world, Nigeria is of a great interest to them because of its position as the most populous black nation in the world as well as Africa’s second largest economy.
+She noted that as an agency with the sole aim of ensuring excellence in the promotion of credible elections, participatory democracy, human rights, and strengthening of governance institutions for the consolidation of democracy practice around the world, Nigeria is of great interest to them because of its position as the most populous black nation in the world as well as Africa’s second-largest economy.

 On how the online poll works, she advised the public to visit their website, Nigeransdecide.com, using computers or mobile devices.

-“Click on poll at the menu top left to see a preview of presidential candidates, gubernatorial candidates, senatorial candidates, House of Representatives candidates and House of Assembly candidates respectively.
+“Click on poll at the menu top right to see a preview of presidential candidates, gubernatorial candidates, senatorial candidates, House of Representatives candidates and House of Assembly candidates, respectively.

 She advised Nigerians of voting age, 18 years and above, to actively participate in the online poll exercise, saying, “The process is very easy, simple and highly secured to ensure accuracy and standard.”